EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: If I am already committed to a school, can I still try out?

 A: Yes.
 We believe the Big 26 is more than a scouting event and that all players can benefit from its competition structure, the friendships it creates and the special experience of the Buddy Program and Challenger Game.
 Our players consistently say that the Big 26 experience was unique and worthwhile no matter what stage of the recruiting process they are in.
-Plus, it's another opportunity and setting for your college coach to see you perform on a big stage.
+Plus, it's another opportunity and setting for your future college coach to see you perform in a unique competitive environment.

 Q: I want to try out, but it's too soon to tell if the event will conflict with my summer/legion team's commitments.